ThallesVicenzo/brasil-cripto/README.md

 ### ⚠️ **Important Notes**
 - The API has rate limiting on the free tier
 - If rate limits are exceeded, the app will show appropriate error messages
-- For production apps with high traffic, consider upgrading to CoinGecko's paid plans
 - The app includes fallback chart data generation when API requests fail

 ### 🔄 **Error Handling**